 With notable exceptions, caucusing has received a somewhat uneven and often shallow treatment in the literature.
 Little is said explicitly about pre-caucusing.
 Certain value assumptions about mediation further complicate some of the controversy surrounding the topic.
-One of the most important of these values involves mediator choice between a transformative (Bush & Folger 1994) and the more traditional directive mediation.
+One of the most important of these values involves mediator choice between a transformative (Bush & Folger 1994) and a more traditional directive mediation.

-The directive approach tends to focus on finding an acceptable agreement-one that may involve settling or compromising-between the contending parties.
+The directive approach tends to focus on finding an acceptable agreement-one that may involve settling or compromising- between the contending parties.
 It is sometimes called directive because of the large amount of power and responsibility placed on the mediator.
 Some mediators may come close to acting as arbitrators, imposing a solution on the participants.
 Of course, mediators do not normally start out thinking that they will impose a solution.
-As situations become more difficult and emotional, however, it is increasingly likely that directive tactics will be utilized (Bush and Folger 1994; Folger, Marshall, & Stutman 1997; Lewicki et al., 1994).
+As situations become more difficult and emotional, however, it is increasingly likely that directive tactics will be utilized (Bush & Folger 1994; Folger, Marshall, & Stutman 1997; Lewicki et al., 1994).

-Transformative mediation

-- allows stakeholders to retain maximum control over the process - creates an atmosphere where parties can begin to connect interpersonally (i.e., provide mutual recognition or support) - helps parties become better negotiators and reduce dependence on neutrals - seeks solutions that are based on a careful understanding of the problem, rather than rushing into agreements that may be short-lived.
+Transformative mediation (1) allows parties to retain maximum control over the process; (2) creates an atmosphere in which disputants can begin to connect interpersonally (i.e., provide mutual recognition or support); (3) helps contenders become better negotiators and reduce dependence on neutrals; and (4) seeks solutions that are based on a careful understanding of the problem, rather than rushing into agreements that may be short-lived.